-For the three months ended June 30, 2013 and 2012, respectively, the Company had zero reserves for potential credit losses as such risk was determined to be immaterial.
+For the nine months ended December 31, 2013 and 2012, the Company had zero reserves for potential credit losses as such risk was determined to be insignificant.
 The Company had zero write-offs during the periods presented.
-The Company historically maintained an allowance for doubtful accounts receivable for estimated losses resulting from the inability of the Company's customers to make required payments for system sales.
+The Company does not currently maintain an allowance for doubtful accounts receivable for potential estimated losses resulting from the inability of the Company's customers to make required payments.
+The Company believes no such reserve is currently required.
+The Company reviews the estimated risk of current customers' inability to make payments on a quarterly basis to determine if any amount is uncollectible.